Frequently Asked Questions (FAQ)

-If you would like to be added to our e-mail list, simply send an e-mail to Communications Coordinator Jan Young at email@example.com with E-MAIL LIST in your subject line and she will be glad to send you our next weekly bulletin and monthly newsletter.
+If you would like to be added to our e-mail list, simply click here and we will be glad to send you our next weekly bulletin and monthly newsletter.

 How do I know if this congregation is right for me?

 Come check us out!
 We are confident that you will find yourselves in the midst of a vibrant community, committed to helping each other as we progress on our spiritual journeys.
 Whenever you are looking for a congregational home, try to visit at least three to five times.
 That will give you a good feel for congregational life, the variety of worship services, and the different opportunities.
 Then trust your feelings.
 Congregations of different denominations and even within a single denomination all have different personalities.
 We hope we are a good fit for you.
 It’s easy.
 Just join our e-mail list, and when you are ready, come to a service!